refinedev/refine/documentation/docs/api-reference/core/components/refine-config.md

 ### `liveMode`

-`liveMode` controls whether to update data automatically or not, with `auto` and `manual` respectively if a related live event is recieved.
+`liveMode` controls whether to update data automatically or not, with `auto` and `manual` respectively if a related live event is received.
 The `off` value can be used to avoid creating a subscription all together.

 > For more information, refer to the [live provider documentation &#8594](/api-reference/core/providers/live-provider.md#livemode)